Hosting a Static Website on Amazon S3

 To host your static website, you configure an Amazon S3 bucket for website hosting and then upload your website content to the bucket.
 The website is then available at the region-specific website endpoint of the bucket:

-examplebucket in the US East region and configure it as a website.
+examplebucket in the US Standard region and configure it as a website.

 The following example URLs provide access to your website content: